Chapter 17: Long Live the King

 How do I begin?

-Blackhawk had been strategizing on how to meet with the king safely.
+Blackhawk strategized how to meet with the king safely.

-It would be relatively easy at High Castle.
+It would be relatively easy at High Keep.
 But at Farr, it would be nearly impossible to do covertly.
 Something overt would need to occur.
 Then he had an idea.

-Blackhawk approached the king and knelt on one knee.
+Blackhawk approached the king and kneeled on one knee.
 “Your Majesty, may I have a private word?”

 “Yes, ride with me again.”